ch570512/Qlockwork/Readme.md

 ## An advanced firmware for a DIY "word-clock".

 Qlockwork is an ESP8266 (NodeMCU or WeMos D1 mini) firmware (under GPL license) for a so called "word-clock".
+You can find the latest version at: [Qlockwork on GitHub](https://github.com/ch570512/Qlockwork)

 The clock adjusts the time and date once every hour via NTP with a time server on the Internet.
 If an RTC is installed, the time of the ESP is also set from the RTC via the SyncProvider.